Nitro (band): 1987–1993: Formation and first two releases

-2016–2019: Return and cancelled third album
+2016–2019: Return and canceled third album

 On November 30, 2016, it was announced that Gillette and Batio were set to reform Nitro with then-Lamb of God drummer Chris Adler.
 Speaking about the potential style of the band's new material, Adler commented that "I'm blown away by the modern sound and groove in the material.
 The chaos has been harnessed and it's incredibly heavy."
 The trio began recording for a new album the following month with engineer Josh Wilbur.
 Victor Wooten was later enlisted as the bassist for the recording of the album, followed by producer and songwriter Kane Churko.
 Batio commented on the direction of the group's new recordings in February 2017, suggesting that it would feature more death metal than the glam for which the band was previously known, owing to Gillette's changed vocal style.
 "It Won't Die" was released as the band's first new song since 1999 on July 25.
 In September, the reunited band performed its first string of concerts on an Indian tour in September 2017, with Matt DeVries joining as the touring bassist.

 In a May 2019 interview, Batio announced that Nitro had once again broken up.
 When asked about the status of the band's slated third album, he said, "It's gone ... we just can't go back ... after we did a few songs, we did a tour together, we all realized".
 The guitarist later added, "I'm best friends with Jim Gillette – we're like brothers.
 We never had an argument, even back in the old days", as well as assuring fans that some of the material recorded with Adler and Wooten would surface on his next solo release, due later in the year.